Suhasbadiger15/MAC-Muliplier-Accumulator-Design-Using-different-Compressors/README.md

-# MAC-Muliplier-Accumulator-Design-Using-different-Compressors
+# MAC-Multiplier-Accumulator-Design-Using-Different-Compressors

-This project implements a Low Power Multiply-Accumulate (MAC) architecture using 4:2 and 5:2 compressor logic to achieve reduced area, delay, and power consumption.
-The design is modeled in Verilog HDL and synthesized using Xilinx Vivado on an Artix-7 FPGA platform.
+This project implements a low-power Multiply–Accumulate (MAC) architecture using 4:2 and 5:2 compressor logic.

-***Project Objective***
+The design is built using Verilog HDL and synthesized on a Xilinx Artix-7 FPGA to evaluate area, delay, and power performance

+### Project Objective

-To design a low-power and high-performance MAC unit suitable for DSP applications.
+- Design a low-power, high-performance MAC unit for DSP applications

-To reduce dynamic switching power and critical path delay using optimized compressor circuits.
+- Reduce dynamic switching power using optimized compressor circuits
+- Minimize critical-path delay through efficient partial product reduction

-To compare multiple compressor architectures to find the most power-efficient design.
+- Compare multiple compressor architectures for performance gains

-To validate the architecture through simulation, synthesis, and performance evaluation.
+- Validate the MAC architecture through simulation, synthesis, and analysis

-***Methodology***
+### Methodology

-Generation of partial products using Modified Booth algorithm
+- Generate partial products using Modified Booth algorithm

-Reduction using 4:2 and 5:2 compressors
+- Reduce partial products using 4:2 and 5:2 compressor structures

-Carry-propagate addition to form the result
+- Use carry-propagate adders to produce the final MAC output

-Accumulation through feedback register
+- Implement accumulation using a feedback register

-Simulation & synthesis using Vivado 2021.1
+- Simulate and synthesize the design using Vivado 2021.1

-FPGA deployment on Artix-7
+- Deploy and verify performance on Artix-7 FPGA

-***Aplications***

-Compressor Design 3 provides the best performance and is suitable for portable and high-speed DSP applications such as:

-FIR/IIR Filters
+### Applications

+- FIR / IIR digital filters
-Convolution Engines
+- Convolution engines

-CNN accelerators
+- CNN accelerator datapaths

-Edge AI & real-time processing
+- Edge-AI and real-time signal processing
+- Low-power DSP systems